-A student in grades 9-12 may satisfy one or more high school courses (including physical education) or graduation requirements by successfully completing related vocational or technical education courses if:
+A. A student in grades 9-12 may satisfy one or more high school courses (including physical education) or graduation requirements by successfully completing related vocational or technical education courses if:

-1. The Building Principal approves the substitution and the vocational or technical education course is completely described in curriculum material along with its relationship to the required course; and

-2. The student's parent/guardian requests and approves the substitution in writing on forms provided by the District.
+- 1. -The Building Principal approves the substitution and the vocational or technical education course is completely described in curriculum material along with its relationship to the required course; and - 2. -The student's student's parent(s)//guardian(s) request and approve the substitution in writing on forms provided by the District.

-A student in grades 9-12, unless otherwise stated, may submit a written request to the Building Principal to be excused from physical education courses for the reasons stated below.
-The Superintendent or designee shall maintain records showing that the criteria set forth in this policy were applied to the student's individual circumstances.
+A student in grades 9-12, unless otherwise stated, may submit a written request to the Building Principal to be excused from physical education courses for the reasons: stated below.- The Superintendent or designee shall maintain records showing that the criteria set forth in this policy were applied to the student's individual circumstances.-

-- 1. Enrollment in a marching band program for credit; - 2.
-Enrollment in Reserve Officer's Training Corps (ROTC) program sponsored by the District; - 3.
-Ongoing participation in an interscholastic athletic program (student must be in the 11th or 12th grade); - 4.
-Enrollment in academic classes that are required for admission to an institution of higher learning (student must be in the 11th or 12th grade); or - 5.
-Enrollment in academic classes that are required for graduation from high school, provided that failure to take such classes will result in the student being unable to graduate (student must be in the 11th or 12th grade).
+- 1. Enrollment in a marching band program for credit; - 1.2.
+Enrollment in Reserve Officer'sOfficer's Training Corps (ROTC) program sponsored by the District; - 2.3.
+Ongoing participation in an interscholastic athletic program (student must be in the 11th or 12th grade); - 3.4.
+Enrollment in academic classes that are required for admission to an institution of higher learning (student must be in the 11th or 12th grade); or - 4.5.
+Enrollment in academic classes, including Skills Lab Classes, that are required for graduation from high school, provided that failure to take such classes will result in the pupilstudent being unable to graduate (student must be in the 11th or 12th grade).